fizzaaz/Team-Profile-Generator/README.md

 ### Summary

 This application was created to generate a team profile based on user input using the Inquirer module from Node.js and displaying the information on a newly created html page with a style sheet.
 This project demonstrates use of OOP and TDD using Jest.

 ![](src/demo.gif)

 ### Goal

+Your application should use Jest (Links to an external site.) for running the unit tests and Inquirer (Links to an external site.) for collecting input from the user.
+The application will be invoked by using the command node index.js.

 ### Features:
 * Search Section